Luc Poirier: Catch Wrestling Association and International promotions (1986-1997)

 Rambo regained the title from Road Warrior Hawk at Clash of the Champions on July 3, 1993, to begin his second reign as World Heavyweight Champion.
 Rambo made his next major defense against famous wrestler Ted DiBiase on August 22.
 He retained the title against The Barbarian in his fourth straight main event of Euro Catch Festival.
 He then continued his lengthy reign by retaining the title against Papa Shango at the 1994 Euro Catch Festival in Graz.
 His next major challenger was Cactus Jack, whom he defeated twice to retain the title in the fall of 1994.
 Rambo would then retain the title against Big Titan in December's Euro Catch Festival and Jim Neidhart in July's Euro Catch Festival on July 8, 1995.

 In mid-1995, Rambo entered a feud with his new challenger Ludvig Borga over the title.
 Rambo defeated Borga to retain the title in their first meeting on August 20, before dropping the title to Borga at Euro Catch Festival in Bremen on December 16.
 Rambo regained the title from Borga at the following year's Euro Catch Festival on December 21, 1996, to become a three-time World Heavyweight Champion.
+His last match in CWA was at Euro Catch Festival on July 5, 1997, where he successfully defended the CWA World Heavyweight Championship against Duke Droese, and then subsequently vacated the title upon his departure.
 Poirier signed with World Wrestling Federation around that time and quit the CWA to join the WWF.
-His last match in CWA was at Euro Catch Festival on July 5, 1997, where he successfully defended the CWA World Heavyweight Championship against Duke Droese, and then subsequently vacated the title upon his departure.

-World Wrestling Federation (1996-1998)
+World Wrestling Federation (1997-1998)

-In 1996, Poirier joined the United States Wrestling Association as "Sniper".
+In 1997, Poirier joined the United States Wrestling Association as "Sniper".
 Along with Kurrgan the Interrogator, Recon, and Tank, Poirier formed a stable known as The Truth Commission.
 The Truth Commission was billed as being a group of South African white separatist guerrillas, with their name a reference to the Truth and Reconciliation Commission.

 In 1997, The Truth Commission joined the World Wrestling Federation, where they were initially managed by The Commandant.
 Tank and The Commandant soon left the WWF, and The Commandant was replaced by The Jackyl.
 Kurrgan went on to compete as a singles wrestler, while Poirier and Recon wrestled as a tag team.
 At the 1997 Survivor Series in his birthplace in Montreal on November 9, 1997, the four remaining members of The Truth Commission defeated the Disciples of Apocalypse in an eight-man elimination match; Kurrgan was the sole survivor.
 The stable fragmented after The Jackyl instructed Kurrgan to attack Poirier and Recon after they lost a series of matches.
 Poirier and Recon took part in a fifteen team tag team battle royal at WrestleMania XIV on March 29, 1998, for the top contendership to the WWF World Tag Team Championship, but were eliminated by Kurrgan, who interfered in the match.
 Poirier and Recon briefly feuded with Kurrgan and The Jackyl under the name Armageddon before leaving the WWF and returned to CWA.